credativ/plutono/docs/sources/datasources/mssql.md

 SELECT hostname FROM host
 ```

-A query can return multiple columns and Grafana will automatically create a list from them.
+A query can return multiple columns and Plutono will automatically create a list from them.
 For example, the query below will return a list with values from `hostname` and `hostname2`.

 ```sql
 SELECT [host].[hostname], [other_host].[hostname2]
 FROM host JOIN other_host ON [host].[city] = [other_host].[city]